King for a Day... Fool for a Lifetime: Legacy and accolades

+Covers

 Throughout 2001, Papa Roach performed "The Gentle Art of Making Enemies" during live shows.
 In February 2001, it was announced that Papa Roach would record a studio version of this cover for a Faith No More tribute album, although this album never came to fruition.
 For the album, it was also announced that Taproot would be covering "Ricochet".
 In 2002, a different tribute album for Faith No More with mostly independent artists was released, titled Tribute of the Year.
 It featured covers of "Digging the Grave" by Son of Indra, "King for a Day" by Medulla Nocte and "The Gentle Art of Making Enemies" by Imbue.
 The B-side "Absolute Zero" was also covered on Tribute of the Year, by Ichabod.
+A cover of "Digging the Grave" by metalcore band 36 Crazyfists appeared on a 2006 Kerrang! compilation titled High Voltage, with the band having earlier covered the song live in 2002.
+The 36 Crazyfists cover was later included on a digital special edition of their 2004 album A Snow Capped Romance.
+"The Gentle Art of Making Enemies" was covered live by post-hardcore band Finch during 2005.
 In 2013, Slaves on Dope covered "Digging the Grave" as part of their EP Covers Vol 1.
 The following year, it was covered by Afro-punk band Radkey.
 Later in 2014, lullaby versions of "Evidence" and "King for a Day" were released by music collective Twinkle Twinkle Little Rock Star, as part of an album of lullaby covers for Faith No More.
 In 2024, Texas outlaw country singer Cody Jinks released a cover of "Take this Bottle".